 |From Cortez, CO||75 miles (1.25 hours)|

-Commercial flights are available into Salt Lake City and Moab, Utah, or Grand Junction, Colorado.
+Commercial flights are available into Salt Lake City and Moab, Utah; Cortez and Grand Junction, Colorado.

-- There are several options for chartered shuttle service.
+There are several options for chartered shuttle services.
 Check discovermoab.com/shuttle.htm for a list of current operators.

 After Your Trip

 On the final day of your river adventure, you will be returned to the Recapture Lodge.
 You should arrive between 2:00-3:00 PM.

 You may arrange for your personal vehicle to be shuttled to the take-out at the end of your trip if you’d prefer.
 For car shuttle information, please contact: Wild Expeditions (435)672-2244

 We recommend that you make reservations well in advance in order to guarantee lodging as Bluff has limited lodging options.
 We recommend the facilities listed below.
 (Pre- and post-trip lodging is not included in the trip cost).

 - Recapture Lodge* 435-672-2281

 - Bluff Dwellings 435-672-2477